Skip to main content

 Executive Director

-A sought-after speaker and facilitator, Yaro has extensive experience in organizational development and management, including facilitating racial equity initiatives, diversity, and inclusion, strategy development, leadership coaching, and change management.
-Yaro leads Bentley Executive Education’s DEI Champions Certificate and will be launching a new program in Spring 2024, Strategies for Emerging Leaders.
+A sought-after speaker and facilitator, Dr. Fong-Olivares has extensive experience in organizational development and management, including facilitating racial equity initiatives, diversity, and inclusion, strategy development, leadership coaching, and change management.
+Yaro leads Bentley Executive Education’s DEI Champions Certificate and supports the development of the new program, Strategies for Emerging Leaders.

-Yaro is currently pursuing a doctorate in Organizational Leadership Psychology at William James, holds an M.S. in Organizational Change Management from The New School, a B.A. in Sociology from Barnard College, and Clark Wilson’s 360 feedback Task Cycle Survey Certification.
+Dr. Fong-Olivares earned her Doctorate of Psychology (PsyD) at William James, holds an M.S. in Organizational Change Management from The New School, a B.A. in Sociology from Barnard College, and Clark Wilson’s 360 feedback Task Cycle Survey Certification.
 Yaro serves as Past-President of the Executive Committee of the New York Center for the Study of Groups, Organizations and Social Systems, and is a certified consultant and member of the A.K.
 Rice Institute for the Study of Social Systems.

 Laura Jackson Young stands smiling in a white blazer and navy blouse.